Journey to Ithaca: Notes on the Journey

-The spiritual quest so famously described in Kavafy’s poem, quoted here in the beginning of the book, applies to all three of the main characters but, even if the quest is about the journey rather than about reaching the goal of the journey, they all have a miserable time of it.
+The spiritual quest so famously described in Kavafy's poem, quoted here at the beginning of the book, applies to all three of the main characters but, even if the quest is about the journey rather than about reaching the goal of the journey, they all have a miserable time of it.

 One of the key scenes is when Sophie sees the Mother in her garden sitting by herself and observes how the peacocks come to pay tribute to her, a scene that is echoed later when we find out that Laila was famous for her peacock dance during her time as a dancer.
 But Sophie is not open to seeing the charismatic power of the older woman and only sees her, sitting alone and vulnerable without her turban, as an inexplicable source of power over Matteo.
-Matteo is so blinded by his thirst for knowledge, for enlightenment, to get to the goal that he will do anything and sacrifice anything to get there.
-Sophie’s quest is for love, choosing her love for her husband over the care of her children.
-Her quest is also in her attempt to understand the woman who had the power to take him away from her, but at the end she tells Diya, she found “nothing much”.
-Laila’s quest is maybe the most passionate of all but it is not clear if her enlightenment brings her true samadhi or just the satisfaction of running a perfectly managed, beautifully kept resort for the spiritually curious.
+Matteo is so blinded by his thirst for knowledge and enlightenment to reach the goal that he will do anything and sacrifice anything to get there.
+Sophie's quest is for love, choosing her love for her husband over the care of her children.
+Her quest is also in her attempt to understand the woman who had the power to take him away from her, but in the end, she tells Diya, she found “nothing much”.
+Laila's quest is maybe the most passionate of all but it is not clear if her enlightenment brings her true samadhi or just the satisfaction of running a perfectly managed, beautifully kept resort for the spiritually curious.
 Is it the power that enlightens her or the enlightenment that empowers her?
 Is her drawing Matteo closer to her a display of that power or an act of grace?

 There is some suggestion in the Prologue of sexual tension between Matteo and his tutor Fabian.
-There is also a very odd scene where the children sleep in the same bed and Isabel places Giacomo’s hand between her legs.
+There is also a very odd scene where the children sleep in the same bed and Isabel places Giacomo's hand between her legs.
 None of this is developed or otherwise relevant – we are also never quite clear if Laila sleeps with Krishna but one presumes so.
 Relations between Sophie and Matteo are only described as rather primal and at times aggressive.
 The sexual repression (or lack of sexuality) adds a dark undercurrent to this rather sinister tale which takes a dim view of the search for enlightenment.